Random stable laminations of the disk: Introduction

 The paper is organized as follows.
-In Section 1, we present the discrete framework.
-In particular, we introduce Galton-Watson trees and their coding functions.
-In Section 2, we discuss the normalized excursion of the strictly stable spectrally positive Lévy process of index $\theta$ and its associated lamination $L(\X)$.
-In Section 3, we prove that $(\l_n)$ converges in distribution towards $L(\X)$.
-In Section 4, we start by introducing the continuous-time height process $\H$ associated to $\X$ and we then show that $L(\X)$ can be coded by $\H$.
-In Section 5, we use the time-reversibility of $\H$ to calculate the Hausdorff dimension of the stable lamination.
+In Section \ref{sec1} we present the discrete framework.
+In particular, we introduce Galton--Watson trees and their coding functions.
+In Section \ref{sec2} we discuss the normalized excursion of the strictly stable spectrally positive L\'{e}vy process of index $\theta$ and its associated lamination $L(X^{\mathrm{exc}})$.
+In Section~\ref{sec3} we prove that $(\mathfrak l_n)$ converges in distribution toward $L(X^{\mathrm{exc}} )$.
+In Section \ref{sec4} we start by introducing the continuous-time height process $H^{\mathrm{exc}}$ associated to $X^{\mathrm{exc}}$ and we then show that $L(X^{\mathrm{exc}})$ can be coded by $H^{\mathrm{exc}}$.
+In Section \ref{sec5} we use the time-reversibility of $H^{\mathrm{exc}}$ to calculate the Hausdorff dimension of the stable lamination.

 Throughout this work, the notation $\overline A$ stands for the closure of a subset $A$ of the plane.